Vinayak Damodar Savarkar: Fascism

-In a speech before a 20,000 strong audience at Pune on 1 August 1938, Savarkar stood by Nazi Germany's right to Nazism and Italy's to Fascism; their achievement of unprecedent glory in the world-stage and a successful inculcation of national solidarity justified those choices.
+In a speech on "India's foreign policy" before about 20,000 people in Pune on 1 August 1938, Savarkar stated that "India's foreign policy must not depend on 'isms'" and that Germany had the right to adopt Nazism and Italy to Fascism; such systems were suited to their national conditions and had contributed to their strength and consolidation.
 Savarkar criticised Nehru for denouncing Germany and Italy, proclaiming that "crores of Hindu Sanghatanists in India [..] cherish[ed] no ill-will towards Germany or Italy or Imperial Japan."
-He proclaimed his support for the German occupation of Czechoslovakia in the same breath.
+He defended Germany's position on Czechoslovakia, stating that Germany was justified in uniting Austrian and Sudeten Germans under its rule and that "the Germans under the Czechs wanted to join their kith and kin in Germany".

 As World War II become imminent, Savarkar had initially advocated a policy of neutralism centered on India's geostrategic equations but his rhetoric grew coarser with time and he expressed consistent support for Hitler's policy about Jews.
 In a speech on 14 October, it was suggested that Hitler's ways be adopted for dealing with Indian Muslims.
 On 11 December, he characterised the Jews as a communal force.
-Next March, Savarkar would welcome Germany's revival of Aryan culture, their glorification of Swastika, and the "crusade" against Aryan enemies — it was hoped that German victory would finally invigorate the Hindus of India.
+Next March, Savarkar would welcome Germany's revival of Aryan culture, their appropriation of Swastika, and the "crusade" against Aryan enemies; it was hoped that German victory would finally invigorate the Hindus of India.

 On 5 August 1939, Savarkar highlighted how a common strand of "thought, religion, language, and culture" was essential to nationality thus preventing the Germans and Jews from being considerable as one nation.
-By the year end, he was directly equating the Muslims of India with German Jews — in the words of Chetan Bhatt, both were suspected of harboring extra-national loyalties and became illegitimate presences in an organic nation.
+By the year end, he was directly equating the Muslims of India with German Jews; in the words of Chetan Bhatt, both were suspected of harbouring extra-national loyalties and became illegitimate presences in an organic nation.
 These speeches circulated in German newspapers with Nazi Germany even allotting a point-of-contact person for engaging with Savarkar, who was making sincere efforts to forge a working relationship with the Nazis.
 Eventually, Savarkar would be gifted with a copy of Mein Kampf.